 Most recently in December of 2008, JCVI received funding from the Alfred P. Sloan Foundation to examine ethical and societal concerns that are associated with the developing science of synthetic genomics.
 The ongoing research is intended to inform the scientific community as well as educate policymakers and journalists so that they may engage in informed discussions on the topic.

+The JCVI scientists envision that the knowledge gained by constructing this first self-replicating synthetic cell, coupled with decreasing costs for DNA synthesis, will give rise to wider use of this powerful technology.
+They now plan on designing algae that can capture CO2 and give off hydrocarbons for use in refineries.
+They also hope to improve vaccine production, create new chemicals and food ingredients, and clean up polluted water.
 "This is an important step we think, both scientifically and philosophically.
 It's certainly changed my views of the definitions of life and how life works," Dr. Venter said.
 “It's part of an ongoing process that we've been driving, trying to make sure that the science proceeds in an ethical fashion, that we're being thoughtful about what we do and looking forward to the implications to the future.”

 The team’s research appears in the journal Science.